Celebrating New Year's in

 We ate our dinner on the balcony.

-Bell services called that our Garden Grocer order was in – Bacon, Raison Bran, Lactaid milk and a case of water.
+Bell services called that our Garden Grocer order was in – Bacon, Raison Bran, fat free Lactaid milk and a case of water.
 We thought a case was too much but we went through the whole thing by the time we were ready to leave seven days later.

 Exhausted from only 4 hours of sleep; we were in a very comfortable bed by 7:30 pm.